Understanding JavaScript: The Language of the Web

 3. Asynchronous Programming

-JavaScript supports asynchronous programming through callbacks, promises, and async/await syntax.
-This is particularly useful for handling operations like API calls without freezing the UI.
+JavaScript supports asynchronous programming through callbacks, promises, and async/await, allowing developers to handle operations like network requests without blocking the main thread.

 function fetchData() {